 For those who don’t know i’m a sucker for smart tech (just ask my Alexa).
 Like many of us I take time to research, compare and troll the web to find the best I can.
 Normally with the money I don’t always have and picking a grinder is no exception.
 I have grinded my way through countless handheld grinders, but for the first time in a while I feel I’ve stumbled across something special in Grinderville.
 Lo and behold the Wilfa Svart Grinder CGWS-130B.

 Before I get stuck into the nitty gritty of this electric grinder it’s worth mentioning how I came to purchase.
-As with any grinder it comes down to preference.
-Your situation, whether it be price, convenience, looks and more importantly the quality of grind all have varying priorities when it comes to perfecting a cup of amazing coffee.
+As with any grinder your buying decisions can be influenced by your own personal preference and situation.
+Whether it be price, convenience, aesthetic, or more importantly quality of grind, they all have varying importance when it comes to buying decisions.

 Grinder upgrade from handheld to electrical